-The sales manager’s role is to find out what your team needs and how you can provide it — whether that’s support for the top performers, coaching for the middle performers, or an open conversation about underlying issues faced by your bottom performers.
-The point is that teams succeed when their leaders are fully engaged, aware and available.
+Coaching for sales is about finding out what your team needs and how you can provide it, whether that’s support for the top performers, coaching for the middle performers, or an open conversation about underlying issues faced by your bottom performers.
+Teams succeed when their leaders are fully engaged, aware and available.

 Download your guide to managing teams and scaling sales

 The blueprint you need to find a team of superstars and build a strong foundation for lasting sales success